datomatic/enum-helper/README.md

 ```

 #### IDE code completion
-To have a code completion you can get autosuggestions while typing the enum case and then add () or you can add phpDoc @method tag to the enum class to define all invokable cases like this:
+To have a code completion you can get autosuggestions while typing the enum case and then add () or you can add phpDoc @method tags to the enum class to define all invokable cases like this:
 ```php
 /**
  * @method static string pending()